MIQS/Xwings-web-api-docs/rest-public-endpoints.md

     GET /time

-It returns the server time in decimal seconds since Unix Epoch
+It returns the server time in milliseconds since Unix Epoch